0-jagadeesh-0/hotel-booking-application-backend/README.md

-# hotel-booking-system-backend
+# hotel-booking-application-backend
-This is the backend repository for hotel booking system
+This is the backend repository for a hotel booking application